bootleg/ret-sync/README.md

 has been extracted.

-The example below illustrates the usage of the Python library with a script that walks through the output of an event logging/tracing tool.
+The example below illustrates the usage of the Python library with a script that walks through the output of an event based logging/tracing tool.

 ```python